tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael_Part_1_of_3.md

 “Alright, Moor.
 Let’s go home.”

-He turned around and walked back down the dark alleyway from the same direction he had come.
+He turned around and walked back down the dark alleyway in the same direction from which he had come.

 As he left, the patters of his shoes rang deep into my mind…